christopher-beckham/hologan-pytorch/README.md

 # hologan-pytorch

-**NOTE: I think I found one of the issues of this implementation.
-It turns out that the grid sampler in PyTorch does not support trilinear sampling for volumes.
-I am currently testing out my own implementation of it, and will update soon.**

 This repo is a loose reimplementation of HoloGAN, originally by Nguyen-Phuoc et al: https://arxiv.org/abs/1904.01326

 I do not claim or guarantee any correctness of this implementation.
 This was implemented indepedently without consulting any